 - Import Demand Elasticities Based on Quantity Data: Theory, Evidence and Implications for the Gains from Trade

-Shon Ferguson - Changing Preferences and Imported Beer in China: Assessing Structural Change in Habit Formation, Expenditure Allocation, and Price Responsiveness
+Shon Ferguson and Aaron Smith - Changing Preferences and Imported Beer in China: Assessing Structural Change in Habit Formation, Expenditure Allocation, and Price Responsiveness

 Andrew Muhammad (University of Tennessee) - Choosing Between Hail Insurance and Anti-Hail Nets: A Simple Model and a Simulation among Apple Producers in South Tyrol